Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 **Output**

-For output you can use `ink-testing-library`'s `render` function which will return a `lastFrame` function that can be called to get the last frame rendered by `ink`.
+For output you can use `ink-testing-library`'s `render` function which will return a `lastFrame` function that can be called to get the last frame rendered by Ink.
 This, in conjunction with `vitest`'s `toMatchInlineSnapshot` should be sufficient.
 If you want to wait for a component to finish processing an async function you can wait for the next tick before checking the last frame with something like `await new Promise((resolve) => setTimeout(resolve, 0))`

 **Input**

 After you've rendered a component in a test it won't be ready to accept inputs immediately.
-This is a known shortcoming of `ink` that the author is aware of.
+This is a known shortcoming of Ink that the author is aware of.
 Lacking a callback or a promise we can await we've added a `waitForInputsToBeReady` function that can be awaited and will make sure that the component is ready to accept input.

 Input can be sent by writing to the `stdin` of the instance returned by `render`, as so